malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 Some have begun to experiment with loops in ANNs.
 Complex results can be achieved with shallower networks when using a loop-style of recurrency (Kubilius et al, 2019; Wen et al, 2018).
 Loop architectures have been used to adaptively vary the amount of computation time allocated to problems, as Adaptive Computation Time (Graves, 2016), which has been suggested as an important component of next generation language decoder-encoders known as Universal Translators (Dehghani et al, 2018).

 There is a practical limit to the complexity that a single-iteration processing architecture can achieve.
 The network can be made broader (more nodes in each layer) and deeper (more layers), but that increases the number of parameters that need to be optimised during learning.
 In earlier versions of ANNs, where smooth non-linearity functions such as sigmoid were used within hidden layers, the vanishing gradient problem (Hochreiter et al, 2001; Schmidhuber, 2015) meant that practical networks could not be more than a few layers in depth.
-Current state of the art ANNs obtain non-linearity through piecewise linear functions (Glorot, Bordes and Bengio, 2011) and enable many more layers before the vanishing gradient problem becomes an issue.
+Current state of the art ANNs obtain non-linearity through piecewise linear functions (Glorot et al, 2010) and enable many more layers before the vanishing gradient problem becomes an issue.
 While theoretical work has shown successes with as many as 10,000 layers (Xiao et al, 2018), most ANNs use around 100 layers or less.
 Even Chat GPT-3 only uses 96 layers (Brown et al, 2020).

 Another problem with a single-iteration processing architecture is that its fixed depth implies a trade-off between the maximum complexity that the architecture can handle and the cost of training in order to cater for the average complexity of situations that the agent must cope with.
 Additionally, if we consider that such processing may entail multiple stages of processing, the order in which those stages is executed is fixed.